-2.1 The Diagram below sets out all of the component parts which constitute the make-up of a Medium Term Financial Strategy.
-Items in Green denote those elements where the Council has a large degree of control over the setting of policies and strategies.
+2.1 The Diagram below sets out all the component parts which constitute the make-up of the MTFS.
+Items in Green denote those elements where the Council has a large degree of control in the setting of policies and strategies.
 Items in Amber denote those components of the MTFS where the Council has a degree of control.
-Red items signal components where the Council has hardly any control over funding allocations which are decided by the Government and future cost pressures which can largely be outside of the Council's control or influence.
+Red items signal components where the Council has hardly any control over funding allocations which are decided by the Government and future cost pressures which can be outside of the Council's control or influence.